voschezang/coding-handbook/product-management.md

 Because products are never finished, they cannot be reduced to a set of requirements.
 Instead they represent an outcome, which should be conveyed by telling a story or showing a vision.

 **Project sizing**
 Projects can usually be split up into smaller parts that are delivered immediately - to customers.
+Estimating the optimal granularity *a priori* is difficult.
+The major benefits of small deliverables are:

+- Provide revenue *sooner*.
-This may provide revenue *sooner* and it allows subsequent iterations to incorporate feedback from customers.
-This may reduce the amount of unused features.
+- Allow subsequent iterations to incorporate *feedback* from customers.
+- Reduce the amount of *unused* features.

 This is an alternative to delivering the whole project in one go - and never looking back.
 This iterative way of working is considered to be [*agile*](scrum-guide.md).

+It is especially beneficial in context with the following problems:

+- There is uncertainty in the demand from customers.
+This creates a risk of building the wrong product.
+- There is uncertainty w.r.t the progress of the project.
+Any problems that arise might be discovered too late.
+- There are risk associated with the duration of project.
+E.g. when missing a deadline would be catastrophic.

 ![choosing-agile](img/choosing-agile.png)

 ### Differences